noahehall/theBookOfNoah/gcp/readme.md

   - principal of least privilege: users only receive permissions to do what they are required to do

 ## Managing resources
+### Web Console:
-  - Web Console: web based admin
+  - web based admin
     - view and manage projects and their resources
     - enable and disable and explore API of GCP resources
+  - API Explorer: testing google cloud APIs in a sandbox
+#### Cloud Shell:
-    - Cloud Shell: CLI to access GCP resources from your browser
+  - CLI to access GCP resources from your browser
+    - built-in authorization to cloud platofrm console proejcts and resources -
-      - a temp VM installed with the google SDK
+  - a temp VM instance
+    - 5gb of persistent disk
+    - pre-intsalled google cloud sdk
+  - features
     - web preview: start a web browser on an arbitrary port to the connected resource
+    - built-in code editor
+### Google Cloud SDK:
-  - SDK CLI: manage resources and applications, is available as a docker image
+  - manage resources and applications, is available as a docker image
+    - useful for writing scripts
+  - has 3 tools
     - gcloud: all services except cloud storage and bq
+      - perform common tasks on GCP
+      - create and manage GCP resources
+      - script/automate gcloud commands
+      - use gcloud interactive shell
     - gsutil: for cloud storage
+      - create and manage buckets
+      - upload, download and delete objects
+      - move, copy and rename objects
+      - manage access to stored objects
     - bq: BigQuery
-  - API: are all restful
+      - manage datasets, tables, and other BigQuery entities
+      - allows you to run queries

+### Google API client library:
+  - should only be used if your programming language does not have a a Google Client Library
+    - does not support gRPC
     - use JSON as an interchange format
     - uses OAuth 2.0 for authentication and authorization
     - each API is enabled through console